Why Be a Chemistry Major Student?

 Areas of Concentration

 Areas of concentration draw upon courses within the department as well as in other departments.
-Each student must complete three (3) courses in a selected area of concentration, typically during their final year of study.
+Each student must complete two (2) courses in a selected area of concentration, typically during their final year of study.
 There are six (6) areas of concentration as well as a self-designed concentration area.
 The six areas along with their associated courses are as follows:

 Chemistry Major Program for Honors Program in Medical Education (HPME) Students

 The chemistry major requirements for HPME students include all of the general chemistry major requirements with the following changes: